You should apply when you have met all of the following requirements:

 - This chart is based on your FINAL GPA, not the GPA you have now.

-- If a school district asks for your Praxis II/PECT score, they will see that you do not have a “passing” score even though the state allowed you to be certified with that score.
-Given the competition for jobs, this could put you at a disadvantage.
-Not all score reports indicate passing or not passing, but the ones that do not have a simple number (220) that applies to all tests, so districts are likely to know (or quickly learn) what that passing number is.
+- If a school district asks for your Praxis II/PECT score, they will see that you do not have a passing score even though the state allowed you to be certified with that score.
+In a competitive market, this could put you at a disadvantage.
+Not all score reports indicate passing or not passing.

 - This policy does not apply to instructional add-ons.
 It only applies to candidates who have completed a prep program and have an overall GPA at the completion of the program.